donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

   * Port: __8443__
   * Username: _the username of the [data-access account](data_access_account.md)_
   * Path: __rdm-webdav__

+  The configurations are saved to the bookmark on-the-fly.
+Just close the configuration window when you are done with the configuration.

   ![](screenshots/cyberduck_webdav_config.png)

 3. Click on the saved bookmark to make connection.
 You will be asked for a login password.
-Please fill in the _one-time password_ of the [data-access account](data_access_account.md).
+Please fill in the _one-time password_ of your [data-access account](data_access_account.md) retrieved from the CMS portal.

   ![](screenshots/cyberduck_connect_via_bookmark.png)

-4. Once you loggin to the WebDAV service, you will see a filesystem-like structure with four directories, each represents a centre of the Donders Institute.
-You may click into a directory and consequently see sub-directories representing the RDM collections belong to a centre.
-Within the RDM collection, you will see the data content as files and directories.
+4. Once you loggin to the WebDAV service, you will see a filesystem-like structure with four directories, each pertains to a centre (or organisational-unit in case of DCN) of the Donders Institute.
+You may click into a directory and consequently see sub-directories referring to the RDM collections belong to a centre/organisational-unit.
+Within the directory of a RDM collection, you will see the data content in terms of files and directories.

   ![](screenshots/cyberduck_file_browser.png)